https://www.youtube.com/watch?v=sQqV7V7WgVE

 Which child in any part of the world won't want to taste ' Panju mittai' or

-buddi-ka-baal and in European languages called as cotton Candy, also called "Candy Floss," (UK, Pakistan, Ireland, New Zealand, India, South Africa, Canada)"Fairy floss," (Australia, South Africa), "Spider Webs," or "Candy Cobwebs.
-Whatever, name we may call it,it is a form of spun sugar made by heating and spinning into thin threads and collected into a mass, usually on a stick.
-Originally it was supposed to have been only in white, then to my memory and knowledge till some 20 years back was mostly in attractive pink or Rose colour and of course now it comes in yellow, green, red etc with different flavours, even last year the child in me popped up at Uttrakhand and I insisted on having the yellow one and pink one ( despite the scolding from my wife) the vendor was desperately looking around for which two children I was carrying them only to get disappointed to see me consuming both and then come back to order a green one.
+Buddi-ka-baal is called "cotton candy" in European languages and also called "candy floss" (UK, Pakistan, Ireland, New Zealand, India, South Africa, Canada); "fairy floss" (Australia, South Africa); "spider webs"; or "candy cobwebs."
+Whatever name we may call it, it is a form of spun sugar made by heating and spinning into thin threads and collected into a mass, usually on a stick.
+Originally it was supposed to have been only in white, then to my memory and knowledge till some 20 years back it was mostly in attractive pink or rose colors, and of course now it comes in yellow, green, red, etc. with different flavors.
+Even last year the child in me popped up in Uttarakhand, and I insisted on having the yellow one and the pink one (despite the scolding from my wife).
+The vendor was desperately looking around for which two children I was carrying them for, only to get disappointed to see me consuming both and then come back to order a green one.

-Why I thought of this is because for a conscious mind such small and less harmful temptations are an irresistible pleasures.
+Why I thought of this is because for a conscious mind, such small and less harmful temptations are an irresistible pleasure.

-Similarly, excellent program of music spun with sweet melodies create different emotions, producing various flavours and belonging to multiple genres.
+Similarly, excellent programs of music spun with sweet melodies create different emotions, producing various flavors and belonging to multiple genres.

-Such music spun out of sweet ragas are for everyone like what candy floss is to children and makes us relisten multiple times.
+Such music spun out of sweet ragas is for everyone, like what candy floss is to children, and makes us relisten multiple times.
 Kudos and keep it up. 👇

 No comments: